Current Projects

 Participatory Design of a Health Chatbot with Underrepresented Adolescents

-Artifical intelligence such as Large Language Models provide novel opportunities for tailoring health behaviour support to different populations.
+Artificial intelligence such as Large Language Models provide novel opportunities for tailoring health behaviour support to different populations.
 Adolescence is a critical period for prevention of disease and promotion of well-being across the lifespan through health behaviour intervention.
 Adolescents are also avid technology adopters.
 This project specifically focusses on directly involving adolescents traditionally underrepresented in digital health research (e.g., of low socio-economic and migratory backgrounds) in co-designing a chatbot for personalized health behaviour support.
 Adolescents and community health organizations are key research partners in this project, alongside academic collaborators at Erasmus University Rotterdam, Erasmus Medical Center, and Technical University Delft.

 More about this research project can be found in our pre-registration.